Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

-The resulting stratification demonstrates the clinical utility of the proposed approach.
-By identifying a Low-Risk subpopulation characterized by durable disease control, the model highlights patients who may benefit from less aggressive surveillance strategies.
-Conversely, the consistent separation observed in the High-Risk group supports its potential role in flagging patients who may require intensified monitoring or treatment escalation.
+This dual behavior underscores the clinical utility of the proposed stratification.
+The model identifies a Low-Risk subpopulation with stable disease control that may be managed with reduced surveillance intensity.
+In the High-Risk group, the clear separation among event-free patients supports the use of the risk score as an early warning signal, flagging patients who carry elevated baseline risk and may benefit from intensified monitoring or preemptive therapeutic escalation before progression manifests. \bb